Coeliac disease: Gluten challenge

-Currently, gluten challenge is no longer required to confirm the diagnosis in patients with intestinal lesions compatible with coeliac disease and a positive response to a gluten-free diet.
-Nevertheless, in some cases, a gluten challenge with a subsequent biopsy may be useful to support the diagnosis, for example, in people with a high suspicion for coeliac disease, without a biopsy confirmation, who have negative blood antibodies and are already on a gluten-free diet.
-Gluten challenge is discouraged before the age of 5 years and during pubertal growth.
-The alternative diagnosis of non-coeliac gluten sensitivity may be made where there is only symptomatic evidence of gluten sensitivity.
-Gastrointestinal and extraintestinal symptoms of people with non-coeliac gluten sensitivity can be similar to those of coeliac disease, and improve when gluten is removed from the diet, after coeliac disease and wheat allergy are reasonably excluded.
+A gluten challenge is no longer required to confirm the diagnosis in patients with intestinal lesions compatible with coeliac disease and a positive response to a gluten-free diet.
+A gluten challenge involves consuming over 10 grams of gluten a day for three months or until an individual tests positive for TG2 IgA.
+Nevertheless, in some cases, a gluten challenge with a subsequent biopsy may be useful to support the diagnosis, for example, in people with positive HLA genetic testing who have negative blood antibodies and are already on a gluten-free diet.
+Gluten challenge is discouraged before the age of 6 years and during pubertal growth.

-Up to 30% of people redevelop or still have frequent symptoms after starting a gluten-free diet.
-A careful interpretation of the symptomatic response is needed, as a lack of response in a person with coeliac disease may be due to continued ingestion of small amounts of gluten, either voluntary or inadvertent, or be due to other commonly associated conditions such as small intestinal bacterial overgrowth (SIBO), lactose intolerance, fructose, sucrose, and sorbitol malabsorption, exocrine pancreatic insufficiency, and microscopic colitis, among others.
-In untreated coeliac disease, these are often transient conditions derived from the intestinal damage.
-They normally revert or improve several months after starting a gluten-free diet, but may need temporary interventions such as supplementation with pancreatic enzymes, dietary restrictions of lactose, fructose, sucrose or sorbitol containing foods, or treatment with oral antibiotics in the case of associated bacterial overgrowth.
-In addition to gluten withdrawal, some people need to follow a low-FODMAPs diet or avoid consumption of commercial gluten-free products, which are usually rich in preservatives and additives (such as sulfites, glutamates, nitrates and benzoates) and might have a role in triggering functional gastrointestinal symptoms.
+Differential diagnosis

+The histopathological features associated with coeliac disease can arise from other conditions as well.
+Differential diagnosis of negative coeliac blood tests and villous atrophy or increased inter-epithelial lymphocytes includes tropical sprue, eosinophilic gastroenteritis, lactose intolerance, lymphoma, Crohn's disease, Helicobacter pylori, drug-induced enteropathy (azathioprine, methotrexate, mycophenolate, olmesartan, colchicinenon, non-steroidal anti-inflammatory drugs, and proton pump inhibitors), Whipple's disease, giardiasis, radiation enteritis, tuberculosis, Zollinger–Ellison syndrome, collagenous sprue, common variable immunodeficiency, autoimmune enteropathy, HIV enteropathy, small intestinal bacterial overgrowth, and gastrinoma with acid hypersecretion.
+If the histological changes improve with a gluten-free diet despite negative coeliac disease blood tests, a diagnosis of seronegative coeliac disease may be made.

+Positive blood tests for coeliac disease with a lack of changes in the bowels can be caused by errors in collecting blood for the test, recent infections, congestive heart failure, chronic liver disease, and hypergammaglobulinemia.
+Potential coeliac disease, formerly known as "latent coeliac disease", is diagnosed when there are positive coeliac blood tests, positive HLA genetic testing, and a lack of villous atrophy.

+Non-celiac gluten sensitivity (NCGS) is a functional disorder that causes intestinal and extraintestinal symptoms in response to gluten.
+The symptoms of NCGS are often similar to those seen in coeliac disease; they tend to have a more rapid onset and offset when compared to coeliac disease.
+The diagnosis of NCGS is made by excluding coeliac disease and wheat allergy, and a resolution of symptoms after adhering to a gluten-free diet.

 Screening

 There is debate as to the benefits of widespread screening measures for coeliac disease.
-In 2017, the United States Preventive Services Task Force published a report found insufficient evidence to make a recommendation regarding screening for coeliac disease in those without symptoms.
+In 2017, the United States Preventive Services Task Force published a report which found insufficient evidence to make a recommendation regarding screening for coeliac disease in those without symptoms.
 Due to the lack of evidence that screening for coeliac disease in those without symptoms, clinical guidelines advise testing people based on symptoms and selective screening for certain populations at a higher risk of developing coeliac disease.